📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Sector Charity/Non Profit

-PI Contribution The JUST AI programme is an independent network of researchers and practitioners, led by Dr Alison Powell from LSE, established in partnership with the Arts and Humanities Research Council (AHRC) and supported by the Ada Lovelace Institute, which seeks to understand and transform the theory and practice of data and AI ethics.
-My work as a Visiting Postdoctoral Research Fellow with this programme involved contributing to research 'labs' on the development of a prototype online networking tool for interdisciplinary practice in data and AI ethics, and reflecting on this process through blog posts and video documentation.
+PI Contribution JUST AI is an independent network of researchers and practitioners, led by Dr Alison Powell from LSE.
+Established in partnership with the Arts and Humanities Research Council (AHRC) and supported by the Ada Lovelace Institute, the network seeks to better understand and transform the theory and practice of data and AI ethics.
+My work as a Visiting Postdoctoral Research Fellow with JUST AI involved contributing to research 'labs' on the development of a prototype online networking tool for interdisciplinary practice in data and AI ethics, and reflecting on this process through blog posts and an interview based video essay for online dissemination.

-Collaborator Contribution JUST AI involved me in the discussion surrounding their programme development, online presentations, and supported me to create a short, interview based video work on their process.
+Collaborator Contribution JUST AI involved me in the discussion surrounding their programme development, online presentations, monthly research 'labs' and supported me to create a short, interview based video essay on their process which they have showcased on their website.

-Impact On completion this collaboration will result in a short, interview based video work and blog post.
-Production of this involved working with researchers from media and communications (data and society), social research methods, and communication and critical disability studies.
+Impact Video essay about the JUST AI process of designing and launching their open research network.
+Production of this video work involved researchers from media and communications (data and society), social research methods, and communication and critical disability studies.

 Start Year 2020